Autism Spectrum and Online College

 Some professors may give you all course materials and a complete schedule of exams and assignments at the beginning of the semester.
 However, not all professors do this.
 If you feel you need or could benefit from advanced notice or access to materials, many professors are fine to offer this, provided you have a documented request and that doing so does not fundamentally alter the curriculum.

-3. Alternative completion options
+4. Alternative completion options

 Because of differences in how some students on the autism spectrum learn and process information, some assignment formats may not be ideal for demonstrating subject comprehension.
 Class presentations, for example, can be especially problematic if you are prone to sensory overload or social anxiety.
-Alternative completions options are often available.
+Alternative completion options are often available.
 Just be sure to discuss these options with your professor early on in the semester.

-4. Counseling and therapy services
+5. Counseling and therapy services

 Adjusting to the demands and workload of full-time college enrollment can be an anxiety-filled experience.
 Fortunately, many colleges offer free counseling services for students that address a wide array of concerns and issues.
-If your college does not offer its own counseling services, they will likely offer partnered services through an external counseling office.
+If your college does not offer its own counseling services, they may offer partnered services through an external counseling office.

 6. Online library services

-Online library services are a great resource for students who prefer the comfort and control of working and researching remotely.
-Here, you can set up an online chat or video call with a research librarian who can guide you through the archives and databases.
 If you need to access a book that is in the library, you can request digital document delivery and have it scanned and sent to you as a PDF (which can be very useful when combined with text-to-speech software).
 If your library doesn’t have what you need, you can request an inter-library loan, which can give you access to books all over the world from your own home.

 7. Online tutoring services